cal-cs184-student/hw-webpages-rk/hw3/index.md

 - Base Cases
   - If the ray has a depth of 0, we returned the zero-bounce radiance.
-  - If the ray has a depth of 1, we returned its one-bounce radiance
+  - If the ray has a depth of 1, we returned its one-bounce radiance.
   - Using `coin_flip`, we returned `L_out` with a 40% chance, thus breaking the recursive cycle. `L_out` was equal to one-bounce radiance if `isAccumBounces` was true and 0 otherwise.
 - Then, we used `sample_f` to sample `wi` and the PDF from `isect`.
 We converted `wi` to world coordinates and generated a ray in that direction with a depth 1 less than the ray that was an input to the function.
 As before, we used an offset of `EPS_F` for the origin and direction values.
   - If the generated ray doesn't intersect the BVH, then we stop recursing.